 How long does it take to create a strategic plan?

-As nonprofit strategic planning consultants, we receive many questions about strategic planning.
+As nonprofit strategic planning consultants, we receive many questions about our Inclusive Strategic Planning process.

 One line of questions has to do with time.